 The castle was built in 929 AD by Abd-al-Rahman III.
 In the 14th century Yusuf I, enlarged the castle to protect the Alcazaba.
 And guess what, it worked!
 The castle was able to withstand a three-month siege by Christian troops that ended when the Moorish inhabitants didn’t have any food left.

-These days you can walk along the walls to admire the views of Malaga below and relax in the shady open-air cafe before making the journey back down to the city.
+These days you can walk along the walls to admire the views of Malaga (which, we should just mention, has some incredible tapas bars) below and relax in the shady open-air cafe before making the journey back down to the city.

 The Alcazaba And Gibralfaro: Interesting Architectural Facts

-- The city of Malaga have had an ongoing reconstruction project running at the Alcazaba since 1933.
+- The city of Malaga has had an ongoing reconstruction project running at the Alcazaba since 1933.

 - Puerta de la Columnas or the Gate of Columns, at the Alcazaba, made use of repurposed Roman marble columns to strengthen the archway.